-The Analyzer State sets the type of measurement (i.e., Process Value) and sensor type.
+The Analyzer State sets the type of measurement (i.e., Process Value) and sensor cell constant.
 The measurements are conductivity and concentration.
-The Conductivity setting displays the Process Value using the engineering units of either mS/cm or μ S/cm.
-The Concentration setting converts the measured temperature compensated conductivity to a solute weight percentage using either one of the canned concentration algorithms or a user-defined curve fit.
+The Conductivity setting displays the Process Value using the engineering units of either mS/cm or $\mu$ S/cm.
+The Concentration setting converts the measured temperature compensated conductivity to a concentration value using a user-defined curve fit.
 Concentration units are set to percent or can be can separately defined for a user-defined curve fit.